madlabber/vsimcli/README.md

   1. Download the 9.9.1 version of the simulator from the NetApp support site:
      "https://mysupport.netapp.com/api/tools-service/toolsbinary/simulate-ontap/download/vsim-netapp-DOT9.9.1-cm_nodar.ova"

-  2. place the vsim-netapp-DOT9.9.1-cm_nodar.ova in the same directory as the install.sh script
+  2. place the vsim-netapp-DOT9.9.1-cm_nodar.ova and the CMode_licenses_9.9.1.txt files in the same directory as the install.sh script

   3. Run the install.sh script as sudo: sudo ./install.sh

-The vsim script and simlinks to some VMware components will be placed in:
+The vsim script and simlinks to some VMware components will be placed in: /usr/local/bin
-/usr/local/bin

-On recent versions of OSX this should already be in the path.
+Completions (tab complete for the vsim command) will be added to: ~/.bashrc and ~./zshrc

 Blank vsim templates will be placed in $HOME/vsims, which is also where managed vsims are placed by default.

-ONTAP software images will be stored in:
+ONTAP software images will be stored in: $HOME/vsims/ontap
- $HOME/vsims/ontap

 The local NFS server on OSX will be configured to export $HOME/vsims to the VMWare 'host only' subnet.
 This is required for local vsim HA to function.